DanaePlays/MMM2020/README.md

 - Restocking soul quests - go fight a bunch of spawned enemies somewhere
 - This is to avoid the player running out of NPCs to harvest

+## Reward
+An amulet made from an arrowhead + note/tooltip "his final arrow found its target after all"

-## Journal entries
+## Journal entries QUEST 1
 ### 1
 I found a book about a little known Daedra of great power.
 There was a map to a Shrine in the Sheogorad Region.
 ### 5
 I have found a cave leading to the Shrine with difficulty: the place has clearly been deserted for a long time.
 ### 10
 Vernaccus spoke to me.
 He called me his champion though I have a nagging feeling he’d call a rat his champion if a rat has walked in before me.
-He tasked me with killing Horavatha, a seducer in <RUIN>.
+He tasked me picking stones in and outside his shrines.
+That's a peculiar request to say the least.
+### 11 (optional)
+I was told there was a book titled "Vernaccus and Bourlor".
+It is pretty common in bookshops.
 ### 15
-I have met Horavatha: she was positively underwhelmed with the idea that Vernaccus wanted a dead, in fact, she found the idea quite comical.
-She vanished before I could draw my weapon, but not before suggesting I confront Vernaccus.
-I just might.
+A seducer talked to me as I was picking up stones outside the shrine.
+She quite plainly mocked me for serving Vernaccus and hinted that he is in fact, rather puny.
+She even suggested I became her champion instead.
+If I want to find her again, I should travel to Assalkushalit, southeast of Maar Gan.
+In the meanwhile, I should speak with Vernaccus.
 ### 20
-Vernaccus would not talk to me, he did however, leave a note (what sort of Daedra leaves notes?)
-I am to use a power he's granted me on someone who's been incapacitated first.
-It is worth trying but I should see if they're any information I can find on Vernaccus.
+Vernaccus would not talk to me, he did however, leave a note (what sort of Daedra leaves notes?)I could not confront Vernaccus and ask him how he earned his title The Elsusive Beast, though I am starting to wonder if it's because he's never around whwn you need him.
-### 21
-I was told there was a book titled "Vernaccus and Bourlor".
-It is pretty common in bookshops.
+At the very least, he's granted me a power that seems interesting.
+I should use it one someone who is incapacitated.
 ### 25
 I have successfully captured a soul.
 The effect was quite spectacular and there was no body left.
 I can only assumed it's been moved to the Shrine or destroyed.
 I'd better return to the Shrine to find out.
 Maybe this time Vernaccus will deign answer my questions.
 ### 30
+Vernaccus earned his titles of the Elusive Beast by dodging a thousand arrows.
+I doubt that's the story Horavatha the Seducer was refering to.
+Maybe I should look for information on Vernaccus, if shrines were built for him, there has got to be some records of his legend.
+### 35
+Vernaccus, eager to relive one of his most glorious times has asked me for a very specific offering: the flesh of Vivec.
+He seemed very serious about it too.
+Of all the reasons to commit , or maybe it is time to  see what Horavatha has to offer.
+She is in  Assalkushalit, southeast of Maar Gan.
+### 40
+Horavatha suggested I bring Vernaccus any meat as he won't be able to tell the difference.
+More importantly, she suggested I might gain some of Vernaccus' powers.
+She's also given me a Scroll of Mark in case I wanted to find her again quickly.
+### 45
+PICK SIDE

+## Journal entries QUEST 2
+### 1
 There is a golem in the Shrine.
-He was able to communicate a surprising amount of information without saying a word: he seems to be animated by the power of the captured souls, he uses that power to dig tunnels and rooms and he requires more souls to do fill the rooms.
+He was able to communicate a surprising amount of information without saying a word: he seems to be animated by the power of the captured souls, he uses that power to dig tunnels.
+I should walk to any of the crumbling walls in the shrine and talk to the golem again.
-### 35
+### 5
-A scamp materialized out of the small portal and delivered a message from Vernaccus.
-The Elusive Beast (did he earn that title but never being there?) demands a grand offering: the leg of an important mer.
-As per the tradition, after an acceptable offering, the Daedra reveal themselves to mortals.
+It seems that I can instruct the golem to follow me to a crumbling wall where he will conjure a whole room.
+This process seems to require a number of souls, so I'll have to enthrall quite a few to see this shrine fully constructed.